codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

 * Runs an example testing step
 * Sends the image information to CSDP

-Some tasks such as creating a Personal Access Token (PAT), and a Docker secret are common to both methods of creating pipelines.
+Our CI pipeline interacts with third-party services such as GitHub and a Docker Registry.
+We need to first add secrets to the cluster to store the credentials required.
+These tasks are common to both methods of creating pipelines.

 #### Create a Personal Access Token (PAT)
 You must have a PAT to clone the repository.